We're CEPH accredited. Here's why it matters.

 - Expand our outreach network of local health departments, health providers, environmental organizations and OSU Extension programs in nutrition, family and community health, and 4-H

 - Bring critical research to bear in solving problems and informing public policy

 - Grow the economy, benefiting the state and region

 - Apply interventions to help manage chronic disease

 - Ensure lifelong health and well-being for every person, every family and every community across Oregon and beyond

-The core of our accreditation process is a prescribed self-study, which reflects a thorough review of the entire College of Public Health and Human Sciences.
-Download the self study, its resource files and CEPH accreditation report at our Self Study page.
+The self-study reflects a thorough review of the entire College of Public Health and Human Sciences.

 For more information about CEPH accreditation visit the Council on Education for Public Health (CEPH)